gct165201b/cms-nodejs/README.md

 - [x] Create some elements.
 - [x] Display Categoris in sidebar.

-## Posts for Specific Category
-- [x] Add Event Listeners to all the navigation category links and sidebar category links.
-- [x] Prevent the link from its default action.
-- [x] Then make a get request and pass in the id of category inside the URL as request parameter.
-- [x] Handle the request on server side.
-- [x] Get all the posts for the category whose id was passed into URL as Request Parameter.
-- [x] Clear the page before bringing new posts to the page in the listAllPost(URL) function.

 ## Posts
 - [x] Make a get request to the node server while loading page.
 - [x] Handle the get request for post on server.js.